-If the incident is determined to be a crime, the UMBPF will conduct a criminal investigation and offer support services to the victim.
-University Police will make the appropriate notifications of an incident to other University administrators.
-If the person responsible for the crime is a student, faculty, or staff member, in addition to criminal prosecution, appropriate referrals will also be made to the Office of Residential Life and/or the Office of Human Resources, and/or the school's Dean of Student Affairs for necessary action.
+If the incident is determined to be a crime, UMBPD will conduct a criminal investigation, offer support services to the victim, and make the appropriate notifications of an incident to other University administrators.
+If the person responsible for the crime is a student, faculty, or staff member, in addition to criminal prosecution, appropriate referrals will be made to the UMB Housing and/or the Office of Human Resources, and/or the school's dean of student affairs for necessary action.